 Choosing the kind of regulatory framework is also jurisdiction-specific.
 Most mature markets have gradually reduced the scope or completely ended the practice monopolies in favor of more open access markets.
 This is seen precisely as a means to ensure oversight and control on illegal operations – the necessity to set up tools to monitor gaming compliance makes legislators more diligent in analyzing market needs and responding to industry specifics.

 India is a particularly emblematic case of similarly impending regulatory needs.
 The prohibition of betting is widely seen to have been ineffective.
 In such contexts, certain authority recommendations cannot be overlooked.
 The Committee on Reforms in Cricket (in 2015), the Law Commission of India (in 2018), and recent court judgments (including by the Supreme Court) have suggested that betting should be regulated and taxed.

 In a nation with widespread illegal betting and gambling (reportedly worth well over $100bn annually), criminal activity has had the chance to flourish and continues to engage public resources and law-enforcement efforts.
-Emerging markets (India in particular but not only) will benefit from creating their own Central regulatory framework, a Gambling oversight body, and a Consumer Data protection regulation.
+Emerging markets (Brazil and India in particular but not only) will benefit from creating their own Central regulatory framework, a Gambling oversight body, and a Consumer Data protection regulation.

 As a recent publication points out, the key reasons to regulate the gambling market aim to transform risks and missed opportunities in public benefits and a better-controlled environment: